jinminer/spring-batch/spring-batch-best/spring-batch-best.md

 ## 4.5 job nested

-* What is Listener used in Spring Batch?
-  * A way to control the job execution flow
-* How to implement a listenter?
-  * Implement the interface or using the annotation
-* Listeners provided by Spring Batch, from JOB level to ITEM level:
-  * JobExecutionListener(before..., after...)
-  * StepExecutionListener(before..., after...)
-  * ChunkListener(before..., after..., error...)
-  * ItemReadListener, ItemProcessListener, ItemWriteListener(before..., after..., error)
+* One Job can be nested in another job.
+For simplicity, we call the nested job the child job, while the nesting job the parent job.
+* Say we have two child jobs, childJob1 and childJob2 and these two jobs ar nested in parent job EODJob.
+* The nested job will not execute separately but be launched by the parent job.

 ## 3.6 job listener

+- What is Listener used in Spring Batch?
+  - A way to control the job execution flow
+- How to implement a listenter?
+  - Implement the interface or using the annotation
+- Listeners provided by Spring Batch, from JOB level to ITEM level:
+  - JobExecutionListener(before..., after...)
+  - StepExecutionListener(before..., after...)
+  - ChunkListener(before..., after..., error...)
+  - ItemReadListener, ItemProcessListener, ItemWriteListener(before..., after..., error)

-## 3.7 job parameters
+## 4.7 job parameters

+* what is it used for?
+  * Pass information at runtime
+* How it is used?
+  * Pass in "key = value" pairs as program arguments